Bachelor of Science

 Products of computer engineering touch nearly every part of our lives.
 They let us chat via web cams, send e-mails from cell phones, and withdraw cash from ATMs.
 But computer-based devices and information networks aren’t the only products computer engineers develop; they reconstruct genomes, design robots, and develop software to make businesses more efficient.
 That’s just the kind of invention, innovation, and entrepreneurship that the School of Engineering encourages.

 Recognizing the need for well-rounded engineers, we also emphasize strong communication and interpersonal skills.
 Our students develop these skills not only through required courses in the humanities and social sciences but also during team projects in design classes.
 Sponsored research and affiliate programs at our Center for Advanced Technology in Telecommunications (CATT), and Information Systems and Internet Security (ISIS) Lab also put you in constant contact with alumni and instructors whose experience in the industry you can draw upon.

 Graduates of our program have gone on to design microchips and computer graphics, monitor and control industrial plants, and develop embedded hardware/software systems.
 They also occupy positions in manufacturing, research, financial services, health, and government, or create their own companies.

 With departmental permission, you may earn a single bachelor’s degree in electrical and computer engineering.
-This degree requires a total 142 credits rather than the usual 128 required for individual bachelor’s degrees.
+This degree requires a minimum of 142 credits rather than the typical 128 required for individual bachelor’s degrees.

 The broad objectives of the Electrical Engineering Program are:

 In order to prepare our students to meet these objectives after graduation the ECE department has adopted the ABET a-k criteria as the appropriate student outcomes that our curriculum is designed to foster in our students: